StephenXueCN/stephenxuecn.github.io/_pages/cv.md

 Research experience
 ======
-* University of Science and Technology of China, Trace Analysis Lab-Hefei, China
+* University of Science and Technology of China, Trace Analysis Lab----Hefei, China
   Advisors: **Prof. Wei Jiang** and **Prof. Zhengtian Lu** Sep 2023 -  Present

   **Projects**:Precision measurement of VUV(Vacuum-UltraViolet) spectrum of a Krypton lamp
   * Designed a two-photon resonance method to measure the VUV spectrum of a Krypton lamp, which eliminates the need for high-precision VUV optical apparatus.
   * Implemented the designed two-photon method using the ATTA (Atom Trap Trace Analysis) system to confirm the VUV lamp's self-reversal spectrum experimentally and reached a precision of 100 MHz.
   * Confirmed the validity of our description of the photon imprisonment mechanism inside plasma, in contrast to the widely used Lambert-Beer Law.
-* Helmholtz Institute Mainz, Budker Group-Mainz, Germany
+* Helmholtz Institute Mainz, Budker Group----Mainz, Germany
   Advisors: **Dr. Hendrik Bekker** and **Prof. Dmitry Budker** Jul 2024 -  Oct 2024

   **Projects**:Loading positron into RF (Radio Frequency) trap (part of AMOC-AntiMatter On Chip project)